Deploy Traefik Proxy using Flux and GitOps principles

 Docker Desktop will remain free for small businesses, personal use, and non-commercial open-source projects.
 This tier has been renamed Docker Personal.
 You may use Docker Desktop for free (As part of the Docker personal subscription) for:

-- Small companies (<250 employees AND less than $10m in annual revenue)
+- Small companies (less than 250 employees AND less than $10m in annual revenue)

 - Personal use